 Beyond things like missing work, your lawyer’s mistakes may have also prevented you from earning the best income available to you.
 If this is the case, you can recover the difference in a legal malpractice lawsuit.

 If you suffered emotional distress due to your lawyer’s mishandling of your case, you could receive financial compensation for your emotional losses.
+Emotional losses may include stress, anxiety and even depression.

 Why Floridians Wronged by a Lawyer Should File a Legal Malpractice Claim